LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W03-D1-SiteDesign+links.md

 ### Nav element and navigation lists

 `<nav>` is a structural element.
-It can be used to identify a set of links for navigating the web site.
+It can be used to identify a set of links to be used for navigating the web site.

 ```html
 <nav>